Ivareh/pgexplaindash/README.md

 ### Setup database connections

-Databases running in other docker containers must be on the same Docker network as the program.
-To do this locally, each container running a PostgreSQL database must be started using the same docker network.
+Databases running in other docker containers running locally must be on the same Docker network as the program.
+To do this, each container running a PostgreSQL database must be started using the same docker network.

 **Create network**